zakrzaq/RA-AP-Proc/README.md

 - [ ] am_status to handle PROD CERT by review date
 - [ ] first run of sqvi, gts hang up on save to Excel
+- [ ] spelling elapsed_time & fix Timer class to use in scripts
 - [ ] [Rafael] improve excel DATE FORMATS
 - [x] update setup and readme - 2023-06-21
 - [x] fix env and file location not loading - 2023-06-21